-Russia and China had called the earlier resolutions unbalanced, saying they only blamed the Syrian government and demanded an end to government attacks, not ones by the opposition.
+Russia and China had called the earlier resolutions unbalanced, saying they demanded an end only to government attacks, not ones by the opposition.
 Moscow also argued that the resolutions promoted regime change in Syria and expressed fear of outside intervention to support the rebels, as happened in Libya.

-"The most important (thing) is that the document contains no ultimatums, threats or theses on who is to blame," Russian Foreign Minister Sergey Lavrov said in Berlin, where he met his German counterpart.
+"The most important (thing) is that there are no ultimate demands there, there are no threats, and no theses which would predetermine who carries more guilt," Russian Foreign Minister Sergey Lavrov said of the statement in Berlin, where he met his German counterpart.

-Gerard Araud, the U.N.
-Ambassador from France, which sponsored the resolution, said, "It's not a question of threat or of ultimatum.
+France's U.N.
+Ambassador Gerard Araud said, "It's not a question of threat or of ultimatum.
 We are expressing our support to Mr. Kofi Annan."

 One of the sticking points among Russia, Syria and the West is the sequencing of a cease-fire.
 Syria says the opposition must lay down its arms first.
 Russia says the government and opposition must stop fighting simultaneously.
 Western countries insist that since Assad's forces started fighting first and are responsible for most of the killings, they must stop first.

-Annan's proposal would require the Syrian government to immediately stop troop movements and halt the use of heavy weapons in populated areas.
-As these actions are taking place, it says the government should work with Annan to bring about a halt to violence, under U.N. supervision.
+The revised draft resolution would require the Syrian government to immediately stop troop movements and halt the use of heavy weapons in populated areas.
+As these actions are taking place, it says the government should work with Annan to bring about a halt to violence under U.N. supervision.

-Annan met twice with Assad on March 10-11 and has sent a team to Damascus to discuss implementation of his proposal.
+Annan, the joint U.N. and Arab League envoy, met twice with Assad on March 10-11 and has sent a team to Damascus to discuss implementation of his six-point proposal.

 Russia's U.N.
-Ambassador Vitaly Churkin said Annan's team is having "good discussions with the Syrian government," but he said Annan's plan calls for engagement with the opposition, "and so far I'm not aware of much success in engaging them."
+Ambassador Vitaly Churkin said Annan's team is having "good discussions with the Syrian government" but he said there is "a missing link" because the presidential statement calls for engagement with the opposition and opposition armed groups, "and so far I'm not aware of much success in engaging them."